 Maybe you need more coverage or are looking for a lower premium.
-The AARP MedicareRx Plans insured through UnitedHealthcare offer three Medicare prescription drug plans to meet your needs.
-You can switch plans during Medicare Open Enrollment, which runs from October 15 to December 7 each year.
+The AARP MedicareRx Plans insured through UnitedHealthcare offer two Medicare prescription drug plans to meet your needs.2 You can switch plans during Medicare Open Enrollment, which runs from October 15 to December 7 each year.

 Continued coverage features

 AARP MedicareRx Plans give you the coverage you need and want.
-Each plan provides access to more than 65,000 network pharmacies nationwide or get prescription medications delivered for no additional charge with the Preferred Mail Service Pharmacy through OptumRx.
-The Preferred Retail Pharmacy Network offers low copays on thousands of drugs at nearly 20,000 preferred retail pharmacy locations.1 Create an account to manage and track your benefits, claims, out-of-pocket costs and monthly premium payments.
+Each plan provides access to more than 65,000 standard network pharmacies nationwide or get prescription medications delivered for no additional charge with the Preferred Mail Service Pharmacy through OptumRx.
+Also, the Preferred Retail Pharmacy Network offers lower co-pays on thousands of drugs at thousands of preferred retail pharmacy locations.3 Create an account on this website to manage and track your benefits, claims, out-of-pocket costs and monthly premium payments.
 Create an account.

 - Low premium plus coverage for most commonly used prescription drugs.

-- Drug list that includes most generic drugs covered by Medicare Part D and many commonly used brand name drugs.
+- Drug list that includes most generic drugs and many commonly used brand name drugs covered by Medicare Part D.